This post may contain affiliate links. Please read our disclosure policy.

 If you’re having trouble finding Szechuan Peppercorns, like I sometimes do, you can use regular whole peppercorns in their place.
 You won’t have the citrus-y, peppery heat but you will get a slight heat from the regular peppercorns.
 If you want to make it a little more spicy and you’re omitting the Szechuan Peppercorns, you can add a little extra Chili Garlic Paste.

-What To Serve With Szechuan Chicken
+What to Serve with Szechuan Chicken

 Some of my favorite things to serve with Szechuan Chicken, besides white rice, are:

-Seriously, though….the list of what you can serve alongside your Szechuan Chicken recipe is endless.
-Use your own imagination….some steamed green beans or even frozen eggrolls just to mix things up.
-And in full disclosure….I’ve been loving the frozen white rice in the microwave steam bag from my local grocery store.
+Use your own imagination, some Szechuan green beans or even frozen eggrolls just to mix things up.
+And in full disclosure, I’ve been loving the frozen jasmine rice in the microwave steam bag from my local grocery store.

 If you don’t want a spicy chicken dish, my family loves this Chicken Chop Suey!
 It’s a kitchen sink recipe in that just about whatever vegetables you have on hand will work perfectly!
 Or you can skip the chicken and make this easy Szechuan Shrimp!

-Get the Recipe: Easy Szechuan Chicken Recipe
+Szechuan Chicken Recipe

 Ingredients